 Cloud site B supports the special requirements indicated (if any).

-It will be possible to change the VM disk type into a compatible format accepted by the CMP and hypervisor configuration at site B.
+It will be possible to change the VM disk type into a compatible format accepted by the CMF and hypervisor configuration at site B.

 The OCCI server of site B enables a scratch space to temporarily host the VM disk(s).
 Notice that the amount of data required can be obtained via the metadata information.